 Learn About FitDC

-The mission of Debt Service administration is to finance the District's capital and cash flow needs as well as minimize costs associated with such financing, exercise fiscally responsible debt management practices, and make timely payment of all debt service.
+The mission of Debt Service administration is to finance the District’s capital and cash flow needs as well as minimize the costs associated with such financing, exercise fiscally responsible debt management practices, and make timely payments of all debt services.

 Summary of Services